tianyingw/tianyingw.github.io/index.md

 - **June 2024**: Our paper on ["Genome-wide discovery for biomarkers using quantile regression at biobank scale"](https://www.nature.com/articles/s41467-024-50726-x) is accepted by **_Nature Communications_**.

-- **May 2024**: Tianying received a seed grant from the [Center for Interdisciplinary Mathematics and Statistics](https://www.natsci.colostate.edu/research/) at _Colorado State Univeristy_.
+- **May 2024**: Tianying received a seed grant from the [Center for Interdisciplinary Mathematics and Statistics](https://www.natsci.colostate.edu/research/) at _Colorado State University_.

 - **January 2024**: Our paper on ["ZIKQ: An innovative centile chart method for utilizing natural history data in rare disease clinical development"](https://www3.stat.sinica.edu.tw/ss_newpaper/SS-2023-0107_na.pdf) is accepted by **_Statistica Sinica_**.